KubaOfca/3D-Vessel-Analyzer/README.md

 1. **Binarization** – Conversion of grayscale images into binary representations.
 2. **Thresholding** – Selection of vessel structures based on intensity values.
 3. **Skeletonization** – Reduction of vessels to their central lines for morphological analysis.
-4. **Tree Building** – Construction of vascular trees for better structure representation.
+4. **Tree Building** – Construction of vessels structure representation.
 5. **Post-Processing** – Refinement of the vascular model by eliminating noise and artifacts.
 6. **Feature Extraction** – Calculation of morphological parameters.